MultiplatformKickstarter/website/content/pricing/founder.md

 leadtext: "GET IT NOW"
 ---

 Help us shape the next gen Multiplatform boilerplate template.
-This will give you access forever and you will have opinion on the roadmap.
+This will give you access forever and you will have **opinion on the roadmap**.

-* Premium template access
+* Advanced template access
 * Developer plan
 * Slack channel access
 * **Roadmap shapping**